 Related Reading: Why Men Should Stop Lecturing Women About Reading Romance Novels

 Erica Jong says, ‘writing about sex turns out to be just writing about life’.

-If you’re looking for best romance novels for couples, this witty and extremely well-written account of the life of the 39 year old protagonist, Isadora, who finds herself surrounded by an interesting assortment of suitors.
+If you’re looking for best romance novels for couples, this witty and extremely well-written account of the life of the 39-year-old protagonist, Isadora, who finds herself surrounded by an interesting assortment of suitors is a must-read.
 As Erica puts it, ‘sex doesn’t disappear, it just changes forms’.

 10. Rumi and Omar Khayyam

 “Lovers don’t finally meet somewhere.
 They’re in each other all along,” Rumi.

 “How sad, a heart that does not know how to love, that does not know what it is to be drunk with love.”
 Oman Khayyam, Rubaiyyat.

 What better than soulful, heart-stirring poetry to enhance the vibe of romance in your life and make those mushy, romantic evenings spent indoors, in the arms of your love, truly count.